Frnot/media-acquisition-scripts/music_downloader/README.md

 Monitors network drives for request files

-Script will query Tidal for requested files
+Script will query Tidal for tracks specified in request file

 File tags are homogenized automatically for use with Plex